Download your free The Beta-Factor guide

 TABLE OF CONTENT

-Standardization of the tax situation
+Standardization of tax circumstances

 Deferred taxes of the valuation object